The Lady of All Nations: Development

-The apparition directed that a picture of her be distributed throughout the world.
-The painting was made in 1951 by artist Heinrich Repke.
+The apparition directed that a picture of her be distributed throughout the world, and a painting was made in 1951 by artist Heinrich Repke.
 Small prints were widely disseminated.
-The picture depicts Mary standing in front of a large wooden cross.
-Christ is not represented.
-According to Margry, the image caused controversy by appearing to suggest that Mary had replaced Christ as co-redemptrix.
-Adherents of the Amsterdam cultus began to press for the promulgation of a fifth dogma.
+The picture depicts Mary standing in front of a large wooden cross, with Christ not represented.
+According to Margry, the image caused controversy by appearing to suggest that Mary had replaced Christ as Co-redemptrix.
+Adherents of the Amsterdam cultus began to press for the promulgation of the so-called "fifth dogma".

 Despite a declaration by the Bishop of Haarlem that he "found no evidence of the supernatural nature of the apparitions", the movement continued to spread.
-In March 1973, Marie-Paule Giguère, founder of the Army of Mary, met Peerdeman in Amsterdam.
+In March 1973, the Canadian Marie-Paule Giguère, foundress of the Army of Mary, met Peerdeman in Amsterdam.

 Rulings by Church authorities

-In the Catholic Church, the task of judging the supernatural character of an alleged apparition normally falls to the bishop of the diocese in which the apparition takes place: in this case, the Diocese of Haarlem-Amsterdam (formerly known as the Diocese of Haarlem).
+In the Catholic Church, the task of judging the supernatural character of an alleged apparition normally falls to the bishop of the diocese in which the apparition takes place, in this case, the Diocese of Haarlem-Amsterdam (formerly the Diocese of Haarlem).